tailcallhq/tailcallhq.github.io/docs/config-generation.md

 **Q. Can I use environment variables in my configuration?**

-**Ans:** Yes, you can use [environment variables](environment-variables.md) to securely reference sensitive information like access tokens.
+**Answer:** Yes, you can use [environment variables](environment-variables.md) to securely reference sensitive information like access tokens.
 Here is an example:

   <Tabs>
   <TabItem value="json" label="JSON">